 We collaborate with two Chinese partners to provide pandemic prevention materials (face masks, goggles, protective clothing, rubbing alcohol and disinfectant powder) to medical personnel, community disinfection workers, local residents, civil servants who were on shift duty to combat the disease, security guards, cleaners, the elderly, and underprivileged families in Hubei, Yunnan and Sichuan provinces.
 We also distribute pandemic prevention booklets and picture books to children, and develop online platforms to teach parents and children how to avoid contracting the virus.

 In addition, we show our care for people who are under quarantine by helping them shop for food and daily necessities.
 For those who have been infected and those psychologically troubled by the virus, we provide psychological counselling to them and their family members as well.
-Over 60,000 people and 24,000 families will benefit from the programme.
+70,000 people will benefit from the programme.

 COVID-19 Relief in Mainland China